-The two Drawing Exercise sessions are special cases in that the written work to be assessed will be solely drawings instead of log-books.
+The two Drawing Exercise sessions are special cases in that the work to be assessed will be solely drawings.
 Workshop Practice is another special case: it lasts 2 hours, there will be no assessment, but there is a mark of 5 for attendance and satisfactory completion.

-10.7 Reports on Laboratory Exercises
+10.6 Reports on Laboratory Exercises